justahuman1/blackboard_scraper/README.md

   However, if you know how to run python (pretty simple), you can run the source code ```(./src)``` and it should still work.

-  Cross-platform is difficult, as ASU does not allow headless-requests, so we have do manually run a chrome app and control it.
-Therefore, the commands utilized are platform native and may not apply in mac.
+  Cross-platform is difficult, as ASU does not allow headless-requests, so we have to manually run a chrome instance and control it.
+Therefore, the commands utilized are platform native and may not apply to a mac.
 Please report an issue if any occurs and I will try my best to address your issue.

 Running The Scraper
 ---